-In this article I would like to talk about meditation postures.
-Many people feel confused when they try to find the right posture to meditate.
-In a few words, we could safely say that there is not a right meditation posture.
-You can literally meditate at any pose you want.
-Whatever works for you is a right meditation posture.
-Now, for a posture to work, you need to follow some simple rules.
+In this article, I would like to talk about meditation postures.
+Many people need clarification when they try to find the proper posture to meditate.
+In a few words, we can safely say there is no adequate meditation posture.
+You can meditate at any pose you want.
+Whatever works for you is the proper meditation posture.
+Now, for a stance to work, you must follow some simple rules.
 Let’s have a look at these rules.

-1. You need to choose a pose that you stick on it for the whole meditation procedure.
-This pose must be so comfortable that you will not be forced to change it while you meditate.
+- You need to choose a pose that you stick on it for the whole meditation procedure.
+This pose must be so comfortable that you will not force yourself to change it while you meditate.

-An upright yet relaxed pose is great for a meditation experience.
-As long as you follow these simple rules, you can meditate at whatever pose you feel comfortable with.
-Meditation can be practised anywhere while doing anything.
-In reality you can transform every activity to a meditation experience.
-That’s why you can meditate in a stand up, sitting or lying position as well.
+An upright yet relaxed pose is excellent for a meditation experience.
+You can meditate in whatever pose you feel comfortable with if you follow these simple rules.
+You can practice meditation anywhere while doing anything.
+In reality, you can transform every activity into a meditation experience.
+That’s why you can also meditate in a stand-up, sitting, or lying position.
 Let’s take a look at every category one by one.

-If you choose to meditate in a stand up position the only thing you need to take care is to stay upright and relaxed.
-Don’t overstretch your body and don’t stay curved.
-Both of them will block your energy.
-There are many meditations practised in a stand up positions.
-There are also some meditations that use some kind of body activity like walking etc.
+If you choose to meditate in a stand-up position, the only thing you need to take care of is to stay upright and relaxed.
+Don’t overstretch your body or stay curved.
+Both of these postures will block your energy.
+There are many meditations practiced in stand-up positions.
+Some meditations use some kind of body activity like walking.

 Finally, if you choose to meditate in a lying position, it is much better to meditate lying on your right side.
-This will help your heart work easily and you will be able to manage more energy.
-If you suffer from stomach issues it is better to lie on your left side.
-This way you will prevent acid reflux that can burn your oesophagus and block your energy in your throat and solar plexus area.
-You can also meditate while lying on your back but in this case it is better to use a pillow below your head.
-This will prevent your body from stay overstretched and will help your energy to flow unobstructed.
+This pose will help your heart work efficiently, and you will be able to manage more energy.
+If you suffer from stomach issues, lying on your left side is better.
+This way, you will prevent acid reflux that can burn your esophagus and block the energy in your throat and solar plexus area.
+You can also meditate while lying on your back, but in this case, it is better to use a pillow below your head.
+It will prevent your body from becoming overstretched and help your energy flow unobstructed.
 Keep in mind to use a thin pillow.
-Too thick pillows can cause your head tilt too much forcing your neck to create a sharp angle.
+Too thick cushions can cause your head to tilt too much, forcing your neck to create a sharp angle.
 This angle can also block your energy.

-In a few words what you must do while you choose a meditation pose is to listen to your body.
-If you feel any pain, or uncomfortable to stay in this pose for a long time, or something doesn’t look right, you should choose another pose to meditate.
+In a few words, what you must do while you choose a meditation pose is to listen to your body.
+If you feel pain or discomfort staying in this pose for a long time, or something doesn’t look right, you should choose another pose to meditate.